Iriomote cat: Yamapikaryaa

 In 1965, Togawa spoke with a local hunter who claimed to have killed a large cat with fur like a tiger's.
 He disposed of the body, and Haemi on the southern part of the island, where the body was disposed of, was searched.
 The hunter said that, until ten days prior to the interview, the cat's skeleton was still where he had left it, but the recent rains had washed it away.
-He described that cat as having a shoulder height that reached an adult human's knee, a tail that was 60 centimeters long, a body twice as large as a house cat's, and greenish striped fur.
+He described that cat as having a shoulder height that reached an adult human's knee, a tail that was 60 cm long, a body twice as large as a house cat's, and greenish striped fur.

-On June 2, 1982 the Yomiuri Shimbun published an article about yamapikaryaa.
+On 2 June 1982, the Yomiuri Shimbun published an article about yamapikaryaa.
 An experienced boar hunter claimed to have seen yamapikaryaa about ten times in the mountains around Mount Dedou.
 He also said that he caught and ate one once.
 On another occasion, he said he saw an adult female yamapikaryaa with a kitten.

-Other articles regarding yamapikaryaa have also been published, including on September 14, 2007.
+Other articles regarding yamapikaryaa have also been published, including on 14 September 2007.
 Professor Eiyuu Akiyoshi (秋吉英雄, Akiyoshi Eiyuu) of Shimane University, who was staying on Iriomote in order to research fish, spotted a cat larger than the Iriomote cat with a long tail and spots.
 He saw the cat on Sakiyama Peninsula (崎山半島, Sakiyama Hantō) on the seldom-visited western part of the island.

 Tadaaki Imaizumi (今泉忠明, Imaizumi Tadaaki), on the other hand, spoke with a hunter in 1994 who had the skull of what he believed was a large wild cat.
 Tadaaki Imaizumi determined that it was a house cat.